Tree House Recovery Colorado

 Acute Withdrawal (Detox)

-The first stage is the acute withdrawal, and during this phase, you will experience physical withdrawal symptoms.
 In addition to physical withdrawal symptoms, acute withdrawal can also cause emotional distress and intense cravings.
-Once the acute withdrawal phase is over, individuals typically transition to the second stage of withdrawal.
+Once the acute withdrawal phase is over, individuals typically transition to the second withdrawal stage.

 Post-Acute Withdrawal